luciopaiva/chladni/README.md

 ## Implementation details

-My idea was to cycle through random Chladni patterns, as if the plate's input frequency was changing periodically.
+My idea was to cycle through random Chladni patterns, as if the plate's vibration input frequency was changing periodically.

 To make it easy for the CPU, I compute the whole Chladni pattern only once and then just simulate particles shaking and moving around until the next cycle.